questionlp/api.wwdt.me_docs/content/endpoints/panelist.md

 ### List panelists with details

-List all panelist along with their statistics, appearances and scores, sorted by panelists name and appearance date
+Returns an array of panelist objects, each containing their database ID, name, slug string, gender, statistics and an array of their appearances.

+The array is sorted by panelist name and panelist apperances are sorted by show date.

 ```endpoint
 GET /v1.0/panelists/details